 OPPO is one of the largest phone manufacturers in the world, and over the last two years it has turned its attention to European markets, where it is seeing a heady growth.
-In Q2 2020, OPPO's shipments in Europe increased by 41% from the same time a year ago, and the company saw a 10% uptick in global sales — all in the middle of a pandemic.
+In Q2 2020, OPPO's shipments in Europe increased by 41% from the same time a year ago, and the company saw a 10% uptick in global sales — all during a pandemic.

 OPPO's flagships tend to hold their own against the best Android phones, and its focus on global markets has allowed the brand to flourish.
 With OPPO now becoming a major player outside of China, it is making key changes to its ColorOS user interface to make the skin more palatable to a global audience.
 ColorOS 7.0 debuted on the Find X2 Pro earlier this year with a modern user interface and plenty of visual tweaks, and OPPO is now debuting ColorOS 11 based on Android 11.

 OPPO says it's going straight to ColorOS 11 to maintain parity with Google, making it easier for its customers to understand the underlying Android version.
 ColorOS 11 comes with a ton of new features, with OPPO working closely with Google to integrate all the additions in Android 11 while maintaining its own visual aesthetic.